How to Participate

 While you are holding your event, it is important to document.
 Please feel free to use all media at your disposal.
 We ask that you include:

-- Media links to videos, pictures, and audio
+- Media links to reports, videos, pictures, and audio

-All event reports need to be submitted by 6 March 2017
+Submit Your Event Report (all event reports need to be submitted by March 10, 2024)